Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

 shown in Fig.~\ref{fig:reflection} by blue crosses.
-As is seen, the universal tilt of $-\pi/48$ is independent of lattice parameters and in excellent agreement with numerical results in the plateau region.
+As is seen, the universal tilt of $-\pi k_B/48m$ is independent of lattice parameters (except for mass) and in excellent agreement with numerical results in the plateau region.
 Furthermore, it turns out that Eq.~(\ref{eq:sigma_reflection}) evaluated at arbitrary $\gamma$ (red circles) does not only exactly reproduce the tilted plateau but also the high-$\gamma$ regime (3).
 In particular, the large-$\gamma$ expansion of Eq.~(\ref{eq:sigma_reflection}) results in Eq.~(\ref{eq:CL_largeg}).
-Therefore, Eq.~(\ref{eq:sigma_reflection}) is {\em exact} in the limit of $N_r\rightarrow\infty$.
-On the other hand, one can say that Eq.~(\ref{eq:sigma_reflection}) is valid in the ``moderate to strong friction" regime, i.e., the only regime it cannot reproduce is regime (1).
+Therefore, Eq.~(\ref{eq:sigma_reflection}) is {\em exact} in the limit of $N_r\rightarrow\infty$ and is valid for the ``moderate to strong friction" regime.
+The only regime it cannot reproduce is regime (1) since the limit $N_r\rightarrow\infty$ has been taken in the scattering calculation, which stretches the plateau all the way to $\gamma=0$.

-{\bf Kramers rate theory.} The crossover behavior discussed above is the thermal transport analog of the Kramers theory for the classical transition rate of a particle out of a metastable well in the presence of friction and noise \cite{Hanggi1990-251,Melnikov1991-1}, as depicted in Fig.~\ref{fig:schematic}(b) for a double-well potential.
-The rate constant for the transition is $ k(E_{b},\gamma)=k_{0}(\gamma)e^{-E_{b}/T}$, where $E_{b}$ is the height of the energy barrier and the prefactor $k_{0}(\gamma)$ depends on $\gamma$.
-Kramers demonstrated that $k_{0}(\gamma)\propto\gamma$ when $\gamma$ is small.
+{\bf Kramers' theory.} The crossover behavior discussed above is the thermal transport analog of the Kramers' theory for the classical transition rate of a particle out of a metastable well in the presence of friction and noise \cite{Hanggi1990-251,Melnikov1991-1}, as depicted in Fig.~\ref{fig:schematic}(b) for a double-well potential.
+The rate constant for the transition is $ k(E_{b},\gamma)=k_{0}(\gamma)e^{-E_{b}/k_B T}$, where $E_{b}$ is the height of the energy barrier and the prefactor $k_{0}(\gamma)$ depends on $\gamma$.
+Kramers demonstrated that $k_{0}(\gamma)\sim \gamma$ when $\gamma$ is small.
 In general, the energy supplied by the noise to a particle in a certain well is lost either to friction or to the particle leaving this well by overcoming the barrier.
 The latter energy loss channel dominates when $\gamma$ is very small so the friction can be essentially neglected.
-At these conditions, the transition rate is limited by the low rate at which noise can supply energy needed for a particle to overcome a barrier.
-This rate is of course linear with respect to $\gamma$, resulting in $k_0(\gamma)\propto\gamma$.
-This behavior is indeed analogous to regime (1) in the heat transport problem, where the free lattice is very efficient in carrying heat, so the heat current is limited by the rate at which the Langevin bath can put the energy into the system, Eq.~(\ref{eq:sigma_lowG}).
+At these conditions, the transition rate is limited by the low rate at which noise can supply energy needed for a particle to overcome the barrier.
+This rate is linear with respect to $\gamma$, resulting in $k_0(\gamma) \sim \gamma$.
+This behavior is indeed analogous to regime (1) in the thermal transport problem, where the free lattice is very efficient in carrying heat, so the heat current is limited by the rate at which the Langevin reservoir can input energy into the system, Eq.~(\ref{eq:sigma_lowG}).